StatelessStudio/valsan/docs/primitives-reference.md

 - `array` - Input is not an array
 - `required` - Array is required but was not provided

+### Object Errors

+- `object` - Input is not a valid object
+- `required` - Object is required but was not provided
+- `unexpected_field` - Object contains a field not defined in schema

 ### Bool Errors